benmatselby/sublime-pman/README.md

 Sublime Pman (PHP Manual) Plugin
 ================================

-This plugin adds context menus for consulting the php manual from within the editor (pman)
+This plugin adds context menus for consulting the php manual from within the editor (pman).
+Supports Sublime Text 2 and 3

 Installation
 ------------

-Use Sublime Text 2's [Package Control](http://wbond.net/sublime_packages/package_control) (Preferences -> Package Control -> Install Package -> Pman) to install this plugin.
+Use Sublime Text's [Package Control](http://wbond.net/sublime_packages/package_control) (Preferences -> Package Control -> Install Package -> Pman) to install this plugin.

 Or

-Simply checkout the git repo into “~/Library/Application Support/Sublime Text 2/Packages/Pman or the equivalent folder on Windows or Linux.
+Simply checkout the git repo into “~/Library/Application Support/Sublime Text [VERSION-NUMBER]/Packages/Pman or the equivalent folder on Windows or Linux.

 Overview